 What is your lawful basis for processing my data?

 Acorn therapy processes your personal data under the lawful basis of ‘legitimate interests (GDPR Article 6.1.f).
 As with any healthcare provider, when you employ the services of Acorn therapy there is an implied understanding that we will not be able to assess and treat you safely and appropriately unless to give us the relevant information to do so.
-In this respect, your data may be shared with Counsellor and therapists working for Acorn therapy.
+In this respect, your data may be shared with Counsellors and therapists working for Acorn therapy.

 What data do you collect about me and why?